wg-jason/cast-away-ballot/README.md

 # cast-away-ballot
-A project for UC Berkeley CYPLAN 255 Urban Informatics
+A geospatial analysis project for UC Berkeley CYPLAN 255 Urban Informatics by Jason Wang